 Folding down the second seats will enlarge the luggage compartment.
-See "-Stowage precautions" on page 311 in Section 2 for precautions when loading luggage.
+See "-Stowage precautions" on page 313 in Section 2 for precautions when loading luggage.

-When returning the seatback to the upright position, observe the following precautions in order to prevent death or serious injury in a collision or sudden stop:
+When returning the seatback to the upright position, observe the following precautions in order to prevent personal injury in a collision or sudden stop: